-Routine radiosonde use in the band 27.5-28 MHz has ceased because of problems of interference from other services.
-Reviews of MetAids service use show commercially available radiosonde systems operating in the WMO network in the 400.15-406 MHz and 1 668.4-1 700 MHz frequency bands.
+Commercially available radiosonde systems operate in the WMO network in the 400.15-406 MHz and 1 668.4-1 700 MHz frequency bands.
 The reasons for the continued use of these two MetAids service bands is discussed in a later section, once the systems in use have been discussed in more detail.

-3.2 Meteorological functions of the MetAids service
+3.1.2 Meteorological functions of the MetAids service

-Accurate measurements of the variations with height in atmospheric temperature, relative humidity, and wind speed and direction are essential for operational meteorology.
+Accurate measurements of the variations with height in atmospheric temperature, pressure, relative humidity, and wind speed and direction are essential for operational meteorology.
 These measurements define the basic characteristics of weather systems so that the forecaster can judge what is likely to happen in the short term.
 They also provide the input for numerical weather prediction models that are used in longer-term forecasts.
+They are further used for climate monitoring purposes.
 Short-term forecasts require high vertical resolution in temperature and relative humidity measurements.
 For instance, the position of clouds near the surface needs to be measured with an accuracy of better than 100 m in the vertical.

 The MetAids service has been the main source of atmospheric measurements with high vertical resolution for many decades.
+In addition, these in situ measurements are essential for calibrating space-borne remote sensing, in particular passive.
 MetAids transmit in situ measurements of atmospheric meteorological variables from locations above the surface to a base station consisting of a receiver and data processing system.
 In most cases, pressure (or height), temperature, relative humidity, and wind speed and direction are measured.
 Measurements of atmospheric constituents such as ozone, aerosol or radioactivity may also be included.
 The output from the base station is transmitted to the meteorological communications networks for integration with data from other receiving stations.
 The MetAids are not usually recovered after use, so the cost of the transmitter and sensing package must be kept to a minimum.

-In the most commonly used MetAids system, an operational radiosonde can be carried by a weather balloon to heights of up to 36 km above the surface.
-The height to which regular observations are required varies to some extent with the application and geographical location.
+In the most commonly used MetAids system, an operational radiosonde can be carried by a weather balloon to heights of up to 36 km above the surface where the balloon bursts.
+The height to which regular observations are required varies to some extent with the application and geographical location and, for many countries, is limited by cost of balloons and lifting gas required.
 In many countries, routine meteorological operations aim for a height of about 25 km above the surface, although some stations need to measure heights above 30 km.
 Forecasting on a global scale needs to take into account the movements of the atmosphere at the upper levels, but not in as much detail as the conditions closer to the surface.
-However, long-term climate monitoring and associated scientific research need measurements from as high in the upper atmosphere as practicable.
+However, long-term climate monitoring and associated scientific research need high resolution measurements from as high in the upper atmosphere as practicable.

 Radiosonde measurements are transmitted for up to two hours to a base station located at the balloon launch site.
 The balloon moves with the upper atmospheric winds during this time and on occasions may travel more than 250 km from the launch site during ascent.
 During descent, they may travel an additional 150 km.
+Descent data are considered to be of potential value as well.
 The transmission power is always low, because of the limitations imposed by the available batteries.
-The batteries must function at the very low temperatures encountered during a flight, and must also not damage the environment or endanger public safety on falling to earth after the balloon bursts.
+The batteries must function at the very low temperatures encountered during a flight, and must also not damage the environment or endanger public safety when falling to earth after the balloon bursts.